Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Staring spells

-• Injury, tongue bite, or incontinence during an event
+• Injury, tongue biting, or incontinence during an event

-• Diagnostic uncertainty between seizure, syncope, and PNES/FND
+• Diagnostic uncertainty between seizure, syncope, and PNES or FND

-FND means functional neurological disorder, where real neurological symptoms occur due to nervous-system functioning problems rather than obvious structural damage on routine tests.
+FND Explained: FND means functional neurological disorder.
+It involves real neurological symptoms caused by changes in nervous-system functioning rather than obvious structural damage on routine investigations.

 When to Seek Urgent Care